What defines a 'criminal injury'?

 Do I qualify for a criminal injury compensation claim?

 In order to qualify for the scheme the incident must have happened within Scotland, Wales or England and must be serious enough to qualify for the minimum tariff award of £1,000.
-The maximum amount the CICA are able to award is £500,000 but this is for injuries of an extremely serious nature.
+Injuries resolving within a fairly short period are unlikely to qualify for the minimum tariff award.
+For example, injuries such as a perforated ear drum, partial loss of vision, damage to one or more front teeth, a simple fracture to skull without surgery, scarring with significant disfigurement, a fractured fibula with substantial recovery and a minor sexual assault of an adult or child only qualify for the minimum tariff of £1,000.
+This demonstrates the very limited nature of the scheme.
+The maximum amount the CICA are able to award is £500,000 but this is for injuries of an extremely serious nature and awards at this level are only made in exceptional cases

 Claims to the CICA are subject to strict time limits.
 Claims must be made within 2 years of the date of the incident or, if you were a child at the time of the incident, by your 20th birthday.
 The CICA do however have a discretion to allow applications to be made outside of this time limit, so it is worthwhile contacting us even if the 2 year time limit has lapsed.
 The final requirement under the CICA scheme is that the incident has been reported to the police as soon as reasonably possible.
 Any unreasonable delay may result in your claim being rejected.